JusAJ/DuneaSorter/MiscDocs/notes.md

 ## Other notes

-- The file is comma separated: `,`
+- The file is comma separated: `,` (may be changed by user)
 - There's more fields than indicated in the example file
 - Phone is mediatype "voice"
 - E-mail is mediatype "e-mail"
+- The header of the export is the same for both e-mail and telephone